 Did you know?

 2021 was not just the year that the Dartmoor Line reopened.
 It was also the 150th anniversary of the railway first arriving in Okehampton in 1871.
 It is also the 70th anniversary of the creation of Dartmoor National Park.

-It will be the longest line opened for regular passenger services in Devon and Cornwall for nearly 100 years, since the North Devon & Cornwall Junction Railway was opened between Torrington and Halwill in 1925.
+It is the longest line opened for regular passenger services in Devon and Cornwall for nearly 100 years, since the North Devon & Cornwall Junction Railway was opened between Torrington and Halwill in 1925.

 The only other line opening in Devon and Cornwall between then and now was a short stretch between Falmouth Town and Falmouth Docks station in 1975.